Dennis Kucinich Awtt Portrait

 Biography

 Kucinich’s early life and career were lessons in persistence and hard work.
 He grew up in a large family that was constantly on the move, searching for affordable housing; occasionally they had to live out of the family car.
 Kucinich began his political career by running for Cleveland city council while he was still in college.
-In 1977, he became Cleveland’s youngest mayor at the age of 31.
+In 1977, he became Cleveland’s youngest mayor at the age of thirty-one.
 His term was controversial.
-Kucinich refused to sell the city’s publicly-owned power company, “Muny Light,” a decision so unpopular at the time that a contract was taken out on his life.
-It was years before the city recognized that Kucinich, in standing up to the banks and big businesses that tried to force him to privatize Municipal Light, had in fact made the right decision.
+Kucinich refused to sell the city’s publicly owned power company, Municipal Light, a decision so unpopular at the time that a contract was taken out on his life.
+It was years before the city recognized that Kucinich, in standing up to the banks and big businesses that had tried to force him to privatize Municipal Light, had made the right decision.

 Following the “Muny Light” episode, Kucinich became a political pariah.
-But he began his political career over, starting again as city councilman, then moving to the State Senate, and finally to the US House of Representatives in 1996.
-He remained in office until 2012.
+But he began his political career over, starting again as city councilman, then moving to the state senate, and finally to the U.S. House of Representatives in 1996.
+He remained in office until the end of 2012.

-As a Representative, Dennis Kucinich made a point of knowing and working for his constituency.
-He voted against the NAFTA agreement, the Patriot Act, the 2003 Iraq invasion, and continued to advocate a withdrawal of troops from Iraq.
-He supports gay rights, including same-sex marriage, and a universal health care system.
-Kucinich would also have the US government sign the Kyoto Protocol and address global warming and other conservation issues.
+As a representative, Dennis Kucinich made a point of knowing and working for his constituency.
+He voted against the NAFTA agreement and the Patriot Act.
+He opposed the 2003 invasion of Iraq and continued to advocate a withdrawal of troops from Iraq.
+He supported gay rights, including same-sex marriage, and a universal health-care system.
+Kucinich also supported have the Kyoto Protocol and domestic policies that address global warming and other conservation issues.

-Kucinich´s ideas about how government can best serve the people do not always follow Party lines; often he stands alone, as when he proposed articles in 2007 to impeach Vice President Dick Cheney, charging him with misleading America into war.
-He keeps a small copy of the Constitution with him at all times, to remind himself of Congress´ commitment to upholding its principles.
-In June 2008, Kucinich presented 35 articles of impeachment to Congress; one month later, realizing that number was too large to deal with at once, he introduced a single article to impeach President Bush for “Deceiving Congress with Fabricated Threats of Iraq WMDs to Fraudulently Obtain Support for an Authorization of the Use of Military Force Against Iraq.”
+Kucinich´s ideas about how government can best serve the people do not always follow political party lines; often he stands alone, as when he proposed articles in 2007 to impeach Vice President Dick Cheney, charging him with misleading America into war.
+He keeps a small copy of the Constitution with him at all times, to remind himself of Congress’ commitment to upholding its principles.
+In June 2008, Kucinich presented thirty-five articles of impeachment to Congress; one month later, realizing that number was too large to deal with at once, he introduced a single article to impeach President Bush for “Deceiving Congress with Fabricated Threats of Iraq WMDs to Fraudulently Obtain Support for an Authorization of the Use of Military Force Against Iraq.”

+At the age of seventy-seven – still committed to his long-standing principles – Kucinich ran as an independent candidate for Ohio’s 7th Congressinal District but lost to the incumbant.
 The heart of the matter, for Dennis Kucinich, is believing that “peace means being in harmony with nature.”
-It shapes his life and his work for a greener and more socially just America.
+This has shaped his life and his work for a greener and more socially just America.

 Programs